Robert-Hughes/rjrssync/README.md

 * Test behaviour when user specifies files/symlinks/non-existent instead of folders on one or both sides
 * --no-encryption option, might be faster?
 * Handle syncing of symlinks (just sync the link, don't follow it)
+* Multiple root folders in the same command, e.g. two repos you want synced.